How to accept your Firm Offer (from UAC)

 1. Obtain your University of Sydney student identification number (SID)

-At the first step in the web acceptance process you will need to know your SID and UniKey login name and password.
+At the first step in the web acceptance process you will need to know your student identification number (SID) and UniKey login name and password.
 This will give you access to the University's online student services and your student email.
 Access your SID here.

-If you are unable to obtain your SID through this weblink, you can apply for it at the International Student Office.
+If you are unable to obtain your SID through this weblink, you can apply for it at International Services.

 2. Accept your offer

-When you have obtained your SID, you can accept your offer online through the International Student Office Web Acceptance (IOWA) system.
+When you have obtained your SID, you can accept your offer online through the Sydney Student online administration service.

-If you wish to defer your offer, you can also do this through IOWA.
+If you wish to defer your offer, you can also do this through Sydney Student.

 3. Pay your deposit

-When you accept your offer through IOWA, you must also arrange for payment of the deposit amount listed in your Course Offer Summary.
+When you accept your offer, you must also arrange for payment of the deposit amount listed in your Course Offer Summary.
 Your place in your course is not confirmed until payment has been received.

 Note that some courses are subject to limited places so you need to accept your offer early to confirm your place.